My friend Maura wrote about her DIY barn quilt in this blog post. I hope you can be inspired by the project she and husband completed for their home.

 These could become a little addicting.
 It was very therapeutic…when I was involved, that is;) It will be very satisfying when we pull into our drive to see the finished product.

 Hopefully you enjoy this project as much as we did.
-We also found a little history about our fun project.
-The first barn quilt was displayed in Ohio in 2001 when Donna Sue Groves desired to honor her mother with a painted barn quilt.
-The idea quickly progressed to a countryside quilt trail and has spread all over the US.
 Have fun with your barn quilt.
 Email us - we'd love to see a picture!